h4cktoria/Marinette/README.md

 There are two ways to install Marinette: Unreliable and reliable

-Unreliable is unreliable because you are not:
+Unreliable is unreliable because you aren't:
 1. Dynamically creating a script for making the in-game folder structure.
 I can easily forget to update it when doing yet another commit
-2. Changing the password of the executable, since it is sha256() 25 times and can be changed only with a script
+2. Changing the password of the executable, since it's iterated with sha256() 25 times and can be changed only with a script
 3. Randomly generating the identificator which may result in identificator collision with another Marinette user

 Reliable way frees yourself from these problems